 Travel Sustainably is a Teja on the Horizon article series reviewing my efforts to travel more responsibly.
-This article reviews new things I tried when I travelled to CHILE and sustainability-related things I encountered while there.
-It covers what I did well, what I would keep doing/using, what I learned, and what I failed to do.
-In Chile, I travelled to Easter Island, Atacama Desert, and Valparaiso.
+This edition reviews new things I tried in my attempt to be sustainable while travelling in CHILE – whether by pre-planning, or from the opportunities I found while there.
+It covers what I did well, what I would keep doing/using, what I would do differently next time, and what I failed to do.

 It was two more than I expected to use.
 Oh well.
 At least I didn’t lose the portable filter!

 Trying new sustainable travel swaps

 There were two sustainable travel swaps that I tried on this trip.
 Both of them relate to toiletries.